-This comprehensive report outlines the findings from the protection monitoring assessments conducted during the September (3rd Aug 30th Sept) 2023 monitoring period.
-The activities were implemented in the three camps within the Dadaab refugee camp.
+This comprehensive report outlines the findings from the protection monitoring assessments conducted during the October (1st-31st) 2023 monitoring period.
+The activities were implemented in Dadaab, Kakuma and Kalobeyei refugee camp.
 Below are the primary needs deduced from the findings:

 - Access to clean water, health services, cash, education, medicine, and sustainable income sources.
-Barriers include a lack of access, information, long queues, unavailability of services, unsuitable hours, and services being too far away, as well as denial or unequal access driven by discrimination, bias, exclusion, financial costs, fear, lack of trust, and documentation issues. - Information needs are around access to basic services, livelihood opportunities, housing situations, dispute resolution mechanisms, such as legal service providers, the police, and alternative dispute resolution. - Challenges in accessing justice and legal remedies relate to fear, lack of trust, corruption, lack of accountability, discrimination, costs, and language/cultural barriers. - Documentation and identification hinders access to legal services. - Movement outside the camps
+Barriers include a lack of access, information, long queues, unavailability of services, unsuitable hours, and services being too far away, as well as denial or unequal access driven by discrimination, bias, exclusion, financial costs, fear, lack of trust, and documentation issues. - Information needs are around access to basic services, livelihood opportunities, housing situations, dispute resolution mechanisms, such as legal service providers, the police, and alternative dispute resolution. - Challenges in accessing justice and legal remedies relate to fear, lack of trust, corruption, lack of accountability, discrimination, costs, and language/cultural barriers. - Documentation and identification hinders access to legal services. - Movement outside the camps.